18 Best Places to Visit in California During Winter

 One of the most unique things to do here in winter is go on a whale watching tour to see the gray whales, which migrate past LA as they make their way from the chilly waters of Alaska to the warm lagoons of Mexico.
 Other fun things to include in your Los Angeles itinerary are hiking to the famed Hollywood Sign or Runyon Canyon, both of which offer spectacular views of the surrounding Hollywood Hills.

-For a different form of cardio, consider going for some shopping therapy on Rodeo Drive or even taking a Hollywood mansion tour via ebike!
+For a different form of cardio, consider going for some shopping therapy on the iconic Rodeo Drive or even trying to spot your favorite celebrity during a Hollywood mansion tour via ebike!

 View of the Hollywood sign in Los Angeles, California